* Fed sees three rate hikes in 2017

 Fed Chair Janet Yellen also cited an improving labor market and evidence of faster inflation for its 2017 rate outlook.

-The Fed's decision to raise rates comes as Trump, who will be sworn in next month, is expected to cut taxes and boost spending on infrastructure.
+The central bank’s decision to raise rates comes as Trump, who will be sworn in next month, is expected to cut taxes and boost spending on infrastructure.

-Since the Nov.
-8 U.S. presidential election, stocks have rallied on bets that Trump's expected business friendly policies will stimulate the economy.
+Since the U.S. presidential election, stocks have rallied on bets that Trump’s business friendly proposals will stimulate the economy.

-U.S. consumer prices moderated in November, but the underlying trend continued to point to firming inflation pressures.
-The Labor Department said its Consumer Price Index rose 0.2 percent last month.
-The index had advanced 0.4 percent in October.
+Economic data on Thursday showed U.S. consumer prices moderated in November, but the underlying trend continued to point to firming inflation pressures.